 We maintain two uncommitted lines of credit.
 One line has an unspecified limit, and is primarily dependent on the company's ability to provide sufficient collateral.
 The other line has a \$150.0 million limit and allows for both collateralized and uncollateralized borrowings.
-Both lines were utilized in 2010 and 2009, however there were no balances outstanding at September 30, 2010 or December 31, 2009.
+At March 31, 2010 there was a \$40.0 million outstanding balance on the unsecured portion of one of the uncommitted lines of credit.
+The line was subsequently paid down in full on April 1, 2010.
+Both lines were utilized in 2009, however there were no balances outstanding at December 31, 2009.